 - Erik Erikson – Simply Psychology

 - Erikson’s 8 Stages of Psychosocial Development – Lumen Learning

 - Stages of Erikson’s Psychosocial Development – Verywellmind

 - Read the full script here – by Sprouts

 - Guide on Cognitive Development – AP Psychology study materials

-- Compare and contrast with Freud’s Psychosocial Development – by Sprouts
+- Compare and contrast with Freud’s Psychosexual Development – by Sprouts

 - Overview of Piaget’s theory of cognitive development – Sprouts had a look at this too